 The cultural impact of rom-coms

-Rachel Brown, In-Depth Editor
+Rachel Brown, Editor-in-Chief

 Romantic comedies or “rom-coms” are seen as a romantic escape from a hectic world or unsuccessful dating life.
 They plunge us into a new world where magazine how-to writers can afford luxurious apartments in Manhattan.
 All rom-coms typically have similar plots, and this well known formula is something that avid watchers know to a tee.
 Boy meets girl, boy and girl refuse to admit their feelings.
 Then, inevitably, a grand gesture solves it all, and the couple admits their love for each other.
 Going from either enemies to lovers or friends to lovers, the protagonists always seem to find their ideal happy ending as the movie comes to a close.